 The performance logging plug-ins can be configured to log data to a local file or to a remote endpoint.
-Depending on your specific architecture, it might not always be desirable or feasible to deploy the required management tools on a particular platform (for example, on z/OS).
+Depending on your specific architecture, it might not always be desirable or feasible to deploy the required management tools on a particular platform.
 In this case, it would not be appropriate to persist the performance logging data to a local file, because there would be no local application to consume it.